 While the name Draco Volans was previously applied to a wide group of flying lizards it is now only used for the Indonesian population and the rest of their range is occupied by two newly created species.

 The common flying dragon is found in tropical, dry open secondary forests and rainforest areas.
-They need their to be a high enough density of trees in their environment to allow them to jump from tree to tree without coming to the ground.
+They need there to be a high enough density of trees in their environment to allow them to jump from tree to tree without coming to the ground.

 Their mating season has not been studied but some evidence points to it occurring during December and January.